Arbitrary Generative Video Interpolation: Abstract

 \section{Abstract}

-Video frame interpolation (VFI), which generates intermediate frames from given start and end frames, has become a fundamental function in video generation applications.
-However, existing generative VFI methods are constrained to synthesize a fixed number of intermediate frames, lacking the flexibility to adjust generated frame rates or total sequence duration.
+Generative Video Frame Interpolation (VFI), which synthesizes intermediate frames from a given pair of start and end frames, plays a pivotal role in video creation.
+However, existing generative VFI methods are constrained to producing a fixed number of intermediate frames, which significantly limits the flexibility in adjusting the frame rate or duration of videos during the creation process.
 In this work, we present \textbf{ArbInterp}, a novel generative VFI framework that enables efficient interpolation at any timestamp and of any length.
 Specifically, to support interpolation at any timestamp, we propose the Timestamp-aware Rotary Position Embedding (TaRoPE), which modulates positions in temporal RoPE to align generated frames with target normalized timestamps.
 This design enables fine-grained control over frame timestamps, addressing the inflexibility of fixed-position paradigms in prior work.
 For any-length interpolation, we decompose long-sequence generation into segment-wise frame synthesis.
 We further design a novel appearance-motion decoupled conditioning strategy: it leverages prior segment endpoints to enforce appearance consistency and temporal semantics to maintain motion coherence, ensuring seamless spatiotemporal transitions across segments.
 Experimentally, we build comprehensive benchmarks for multi-scale frame interpolation (2× to 32×) to assess generalizability across arbitrary interpolation factors.
 Results show that ArbInterp outperforms prior methods across all scenarios with higher fidelity and more seamless spatiotemporal continuity.
-Project website: \url{https://mcg-nju.github.io/ArbInterp-Web/}.
+Video demos are provided on the website: \url{https://mcg-nju.github.io/ArbInterp-Web/}.